Bhanuchander210/docker-tutorial/01-Introduction/readme.md

 ## Containers
 ---

-> Containers are an abstraction at application layer that packages the codes and dependencies together. and ships the application and run-time environment.
+> Containers are an abstraction at application layer that packages the codes and dependencies together, ships the application and run-time environment.

 Difference between VM and containers are,